getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 1. Minimize costs.
 2. Improve throughput.

-An ancillary goal is to provide the front-end with more precise slices of data.
-For example, if the client needs all of the network requests for a given replay it can fetch those offsets without fetching the remaining recording data.

 # Background

 This document exists to inform all relevant stakeholders of our proposal and seek feedback prior to implementation.